ramellose/anuran/README.md

 _anuran_ can also calculate gradients for ordered networks.
-If you have ordered networks, for example by constructing networks along a spatial or temporal gradient, _anuran_ will test whether there is a correlation in network properties compared to the null models.
+If you have ordered networks, for example by constructing networks along a spatial or temporal gradient, _anuran_ will test whether there is a correlation in network properties compared to the randomized networks.
 To use this feature, you need to use a naming convention for your networks.
 Within a folder, order the networks with a number and underscore, like below.
 ```